ncmiller/roku-cli/README.rst

     pip install rokucli

-Supported with Python 2 and 3 on Linux and Mac OS (sorry Windows users).
+Supported with Python 2 and 3 on Linux and Mac OS.
+Also works with Cygwin on Windows.
+Sorry, no native Windows support.

 Usage
 -------